Organization, Gender & Diversity

 - RIDDLES – Research Intersectional Dynamics while Doing Engineering and Sciences (2012-1015): Dissertation Project.

-- Leaky Pipeline (2010-2013): A study on the horizontal and vertical gender segregation at the TU Vienna.
-Commissioned by the Rectorate of TU Vienna.
+- Leaky Pipeline (2010-2013): A study on the horizontal and vertical gender segregation at the TU Wien.
+Commissioned by the Rectorate of TU Wien.